truont2/Team-Profile-Page-Generator/README.md

 1. First download any dependencies by opening your index,js terminal and entering "npm install".
 2. Once completed, enter node index.js to run the application.
-3. Answer any questions that load in the terminal.
+3. Answer any questions that load in the terminal for however number of employees you have.
 4. Terminal will display "Team page completed!" to notifying the user that the output.html file was sucessfully created.

 ### Video Walkthrough: